devicefuture/catto/README.md

 ./build.sh
 ```

-The library will be built as a single header file in the `dist` directory.
+The library will be built as a single header file in the `dist` directory, which will also include a header file used to configure catto.
 The interpreter and example code will also be built.

 ## Running the interpreter
 To start the interpreter, run: